OxalisCommunity/oxalis-ng/doc/installation.md

    More information may be find in the [configuration document](../doc/configuration.adoc).

-6. Copy the file `oxalis.war` into your Tomcat deployment directory, example :
+6. Copy the file `oxalis-ng.war` into your Tomcat deployment directory, example :

    ```
-   cp oxalis-dist/oxalis-distribution/target/oxalis-distribution-x.y.z/jee/oxalis.war /users/oxalis/apache-tomcat-7.0.56/webapps
+   cp oxalis-dist/oxalis-ng-distribution/target/oxalis-ng-distribution-x.y.z/jee/oxalis.war /users/oxalis/apache-tomcat-7.0.56/webapps
    ```

-7. Start Tomcat, check the logs for any errors and make sure the [oxalis status page](http://localhost/oxalis/status) seems right (the URL could be different for your setup).
+7. Start Tomcat, check the logs for any errors and make sure the [oxalis status page](http://localhost/oxalis-ng/status) seems right (the URL could be different for your setup).
    Note!
-If you intend to terminate TLS in your Tomcat instance, the status pages resides at `https://localhost:443/oxalis/status`
+If you intend to terminate TLS in your Tomcat instance, the status pages resides at `https://localhost:443/oxalis-ng/status`

 8. Attempt to send a sample invoice using the file `example.sh` file located in `oxalis-dist/oxalis-standalone`.
    Do not forget to review the script first!